Touchpoint: Pre-purchase stage

+In an increasingly complex and crowded marketplace, small businesses must carefully consider their marketing strategies to connect with their audience without getting lost in the noise.
+For example, a small coffee shop might use marketing tools like social media ads paired with a local coupon drop to ensure visibility both online and offline.

+With advertising overload and shrinking attention spans, small businesses face unique marketing challenges.
+By combining strategic storytelling, consistent messaging, and targeted marketing campaigns, small businesses can create meaningful connections that resonate with potential customers.

 Purchase stage

 At this stage the consumer has decided to purchase the product or service but the consumer decision making process is not complete.

 Touchpoints here still have a great influence on the sale and reflects on the brand.

-Touchpoints at the purchase stage include: Sales agent or person, store placement, packaging and the point of sale.
+Touchpoints at the purchase stage include Sales agent or person, store placement, packaging and the point of sale.